ryan-barry-99/arm_robot_kinematics_py/ReadMe.md

 from ArmRobot import ArmRobot
 3. Create an instance of the  `ArmRobot`  class: arm = ArmRobot()
-4. Move individual joints using the  `moveJoint`  method (inherited from  `ArmRobotKinematics`  class): arm.moveJoint(joint, angle_or_distance)
+4. Update individual joint positions to reflect the state of your robot using the  `moveJoint`  method (inherited from  `ArmRobotKinematics`  class): arm.moveJoint(joint, angle_or_distance)
    -  `joint` : The number of the joint to move.
    -  `angle_or_distance` : The angle (for revolute joints) or distance (for prismatic joints) to move the joint.

-5. Update the DH table using the  `updateDHTable`  method (inherited from  `ArmRobotKinematics`  class): arm.updateDHTable()
-6. Perform forward kinematics to compute the end-effector position and orientation using the  `forward_kinematics`  method (inherited from  `ArmRobotKinematics`  class): transformation_matrix = arm.forward_kinematics()
+5. Perform forward kinematics to compute the end-effector position and orientation using the  `forward_kinematics`  method (inherited from  `ArmRobotKinematics`  class): transformation_matrix = arm.forward_kinematics()
 - Returns the 4x4 transformation matrix representing the end-effector position and orientation.

-7. Perform inverse kinematics (yet to be implemented) using the  `inverse_kinematics`  method (override from  `ArmRobotKinematics`  class).
+6. Perform inverse kinematics (yet to be implemented) using the  `inverse_kinematics`  method (override from  `ArmRobotKinematics`  class).

 ## Author